HollowMan6/Wechat-Timed-Message/README.md

 ### PushPlus(Recommended)

-First [log into pushplus](https://pushplus.hxtrip.com/login), and then find your token in pushplus website, create a actions secret with the name of `PPTOKEN` and the value of your token value, and then one-to-one push the related information of automatic reporting results.
+First [log into pushplus](https://pushplus.hxtrip.com/login), and then find your token in pushplus website, create a actions secret with the name of `PPTOKEN` and the value of your token value, and then one-to-one push the related information results.

-If you need to push the related information of automatic reporting results to multiple Wechat accounts, that is, one-to-many push, you need to create a group, write down the group code, and then create an actions secret with the name of `PPTOPIC` and the value of your group code.
+If you need to push the related information to multiple Wechat accounts, that is, one-to-many push, you need to create a group, write down the group code, and then create an actions secret with the name of `PPTOPIC` and the value of your group code.

 ![](https://pushplus.hxtrip.com/doc/img/c1.png)